From Knowledge to Inference: Formalizing Specialized Public Health Reasoning on GlobalHealthAtlas: Abstract

 \section{Abstract}

 Public health reasoning requires population level inference grounded in scientific evidence, expert consensus, and safety constraints.
 However, it remains underexplored as a structured machine learning problem with limited supervised signals and benchmarks.
-We introduce \textbf{GlobalHealthAtlas}, a large scale multilingual dataset of 280,210 instances spanning 15 public health domains and 17 languages, stratified into three difficulty levels from health literacy to epidemiological and policy reasoning.
-Instances are derived from openly available public health sources and labeled by language, domain, and difficulty to support supervised learning and slice based evaluation.
-We further propose large language model (LLM) assisted construction and quality control pipeline with retrieval, duplication, evidence grounding checks, and label validation to improve consistency at scale.
+We introduce \textbf{GlobalHealthAtlas}, a large scale multilingual dataset of 280,210 instances spanning 15 public health domains and 17 languages.
+We further propose a large language model (LLM) assisted construction and quality control pipeline with retrieval, deduplication, evidence grounding checks, and label validation to improve consistency at scale.
 Finally, we present a domain aligned evaluator distilled from high confidence judgments of diverse LLMs to assess outputs along six dimensions: Accuracy, Reasoning, Completeness, Consensus Alignment, Terminology Norms, and Insightfulness.
 Together, these contributions enable reproducible training and evaluation of LLMs for safety critical public health reasoning beyond conventional QA benchmarks.
+We publicly release project codebase, evaluator, and model at: \url{https://github.com/Jan8217/GlobalHealthAtlas}, \url{https://huggingface.co/aerovane0/GlobalHealthAtlas\_Public\_Evaluator} and \url{https://huggingface.co/aerovane0/GlobalHealthAtlas\_Public\_Model}